zoffixznet/tpf-grant-reports/CaR-Grant/Report-2--June-17-2018.md

 ------------------

+## Tangibles

+The bonus deliverable "Perl 6 Numerics" Language documentation page was [merged to master](https://github.com/perl6/doc/compare/9e1b78a73063...ef8c8911d5e0).
+[It describes](https://docs.perl6.org/language/numerics) all of the available Perl 6 numerics, their interactions, suitability, and hierarchy.

+The bulk of work on constants also has been merged to `post-release-2018.06` branch, which will be merged to `master` after this month's release.

 ## Rationals

-The bonus deliverable "Perl 6 Numerics" Language documentation page was [merged to master](https://github.com/perl6/doc/compare/9e1b78a73063...ef8c8911d5e0).
-It describes all of the available Perl 6 numerics, their interactions, suitability, and hierarchy.

 Since my last report, I first continued working on Rationals, focusing on three pieces of work that currently reside in